Mobile card terminal for food trucks and market stalls: Which device suits your Swiss street business?

 Battery care

-Charge the terminal completely overnight.
-Avoid leaving the device on the charging cable permanently when it is already full – this shortens the battery life.
+Fully charge the terminal overnight.
+Avoid leaving the device constantly on the charging cable when it is already full – this shortens battery life.
 For multi-day festivals, a power bank is worthwhile as a backup.
-In winter with cold temperatures below 0 °C, battery performance can noticeably decrease – keep the terminal closer to your body or in a heated area.
+In winter with cold temperatures below 0 °C, battery performance can drop noticeably – then keep the terminal closer to your body or in a heated area.

 Theft protection

-A compact terminal can easily be stolen.
-Secure it with a safety tether to the counter or keep it in a lockable drawer if you leave the stall briefly.
+A compact terminal is easy to steal.
+Secure it with a tether to the counter or store it in a lockable drawer if you leave the stand briefly.
 When working in a team: clarify who is responsible for the device.
-Most terminals can be locked remotely via the provider's online Dashboard in case of loss or theft.
+Most terminals can be remotely locked via the provider's online Dashboard in the event of loss or theft.

 Hygiene

-In the catering environment, customers and service staff regularly come into contact with greasy foods.
-Clean the terminal daily with a slightly damp microfiber cloth.
+In catering environments, customers and service staff regularly come into contact with greasy food.
+Clean the terminal daily with a slightly damp microfibre cloth.
 Do not spray aggressive cleaning agents or disinfectant sprays directly onto the display.
-Contactless payment (NFC) has the advantage that the card does not touch the device at all – this reduces both wear and hygiene risks.
+Contactless payment (NFC) has the advantage that the card doesn't touch the device at all – this reduces both wear and hygiene risks.

-8. Checklist: Setting up a mobile terminal for your food truck or market stall
+8. Checklist: Set up a mobile terminal for your food truck or market stall

-Choose a terminal with an integrated 4G SIM in order to be able to accept payments at changing locations without Wi-Fi.
+1. Choose terminal with integrated 4G SIM to perform checkouts at changing locations without Wi-Fi.

-Check battery life: at least 300 transactions or 8+ hours of operating time per charge.
+2. Check battery life: at least 300 transactions or 8+ hours operating time per charge.

-Weigh up purchase vs. rental model: seasonal business → rent; year-round business → purchase can be worthwhile.
+5. Weigh purchase vs. rental model: seasonal business → rental; year-round business → purchase can be worthwhile.

-Clarify receipt printing: Do you need printed receipts?
-If no, a smaller device without a printer is sufficient.
+6. Clarify receipt printing: Do you need printed receipts?
+If not, a smaller device without a printer is sufficient.

-Protective measures: plan a safety tether, protective case, daily cleaning of the terminal.
+9. Plan protective measures: tether, protective cover, daily cleaning of the terminal.

-Test run before the first use: play through connection, payment, receipt dispatch, and daily closing completely once.
+10. Test run before first use: simulate connection, payment, receipt delivery, and daily closing completely once.

-If you are looking for a Swiss solution that bundles the terminal, payment processing, and TWINT under one contract, Payrexx is an option specifically tailored to SMEs and mobile providers.
-The terminals (Nexgo N5, N6, N86) are delivered ready for use with a pre-installed SIM, and first-level support comes from Switzerland.
+If you are looking for a Swiss solution that bundles terminal, payment processing, and TWINT under one contract, Payrexx is an option specifically tailored to SMEs and mobile providers.
+The terminals (Nexgo N5, N6, N86) are delivered ready for use with pre-installed SIM, first-level support comes from Switzerland.

 Frequently Asked Questions about the mobile card terminal for food trucks and market stalls